I want to deliver great customer experience not work on data models!Published: Tuesday, 21 December 2017 by Matthew Tod, Head of Analytics

 We recently commissioned a study from Forrester Consulting (which you can download for free here) that asked 200 business executives globally about the challenges of delivering great customer experiences and, specifically, about collecting the data they need.
 This is what they reported:

 What is a data model?
 Well it refers to the definition of data, the logical inter-relationships and data flow between different data elements involved in the customer experience.
-It is, in essence, the organisation’s data policy or manifesto, which defines how customer data is collected, processed, profiled, stored and used to improve both experiences and sales.
-Does your organisation collect data in different ways, using different systems via the different channels which your customers use to interact and engage with you?
+It is, in essence, the organization’s data policy or manifesto, which defines how customer data is collected, processed, profiled, stored and used to improve both experiences and sales.
+Does your organization collect data in different ways, using different systems via the different channels which your customers use to interact and engage with you?
 Does this data reside in a range of systems and databases which are not fully integrated with one another?
 If so then your business, like 26% of respondents to our study, lacks a standard data model, meaning an accurate single view of the customer is hard to achieve.

 In the case of Celebrus, we have a defined data model that covers more than one hundred different classes of event, each of which have over 400 attributes.
 Our data model can be assembled from customer data collected from an almost infinite number of digital devices such as web, mobile, tablet, kiosk and ATM.
-Events range from behaviours such as search term inputs, button presses, mouse movements or screen swipes, and Celebrus captures ALL behavioural data, so NOTHING is lost.
+Events range from behaviors such as search term inputs, button presses, mouse movements or screen swipes, and Celebrus captures ALL behavioral data, so NOTHING is lost.

-As a result, large amounts of extremely rich, granular data are collected, and this is incorporated into a standardised data model.
+As a result, large amounts of extremely rich, granular data are collected, and this is incorporated into a standardized data model.
 The creation of such a data model is the best way of providing complete visibility of all customer interactions across all touchpoints.
 Without a detailed data model which is fed by real-time data, it is extremely difficult to build a truly effective customer experience solution which extends to every touchpoint.

-So by all means keep the omni channel utopian vision within sight, but please make sure it is underpinned by a robust, standardised data model, which incorporates and the most detailed customer data possible, collected from all of your customer touchpoints.
+So by all means keep the omni channel utopian vision within sight, but please make sure it is underpinned by a robust, standardized data model, which incorporates and the most detailed customer data possible, collected from all of your customer touchpoints.

 LinkedIn: Matthew Tod